 Founded in 1865 when Brigham Young sent settles to the confluence of the Virgin River and Muddy Rivers.
 St Thomas remained a Mormon settlement until 1871 when a surveying correction placed the town in Nevada.
 When the Mormons abandoned the area, other settlers claimed the property.
 St Thomas used to served as a pit stop for travelers between Los Angeles, California and Salt Lake City, Utah using along the old Arrow Highway (US 91).

-The Anniversary Mine trail is truly a fun place to go and the location has a little bit of everything.
+The Anniversary Mine and Narrows trail is truly a fun place to go and the location has a little bit of everything.
+This is a very short side trail found off the northern shore of Lake Mead and suitable for almost any vehicle.